tlapinsk/byte-data-insights/README.md

 ### `Insights.ipynb`

-`Insights.ipynb` generates a few basic insights into the `items_purchased.csv`.
-There are more than three insights generated in the file - the three most important shown below:
+`Insights.ipynb` generates a few basic insights from the `items_purchased.csv`.
+There are more than three insights generated in the file - with the three most important shown below:

 **Top 10 Selling Products**
 In the Insights file, I have generated the ~300 top selling products.
 To make this more concise, I have shortened it to 10 for the write-up.
 I'm curious what Product 4061 is.